Signed in as:

 Postpartum is a period of recovery and healing.

-If you prepare a support team, you can talk with them about how they can find ways to be there for you – even from a distance.
+If you prepare a support team, you can talk with them about ways to support the postpartum period.

 Maybe a neighbour could leave food at your doorstep or take your dog for a walk.
 A doctor could chat on the phone or set up a video call – and discuss when you may need to get in-person support.